Vietnam.vn - Nền tảng quảng bá Việt Nam

 Aunt Thuy and her granddaughter sell goods at Cai Rang floating market.

-"My only dream is that grandma sells all the dumplings, so I don't have to eat anything except rice, because they often go unsold.
-Then grandma can contribute money to others, the monthly rent for the raft is almost 600 thousand.
-When grandma is better off, she will let us go back to school," Trung innocently sat calculating the difficulties that only he could share with his grandmother.
+"My only dream is that my grandmother sells all the dumplings, so I don't have to eat anything except rice, because they often go unsold.
+Then my grandmother can contribute money to others, the monthly rent for the raft is almost 600,000 VND.
+When my grandmother is better off, she will let us go back to school," Trung innocently sat calculating the difficulties that only he can share with his grandmother.
 Aunt Thuy stood rowing the boat, wiping away her tears as she listened to Trung talk.

 Although illiterate, Aunt Thuy treasures her two grandchildren's papers like treasures.
 The old notebooks with round, clear handwriting of Trung and his younger sister Bao Tran are the pride of this hardworking grandmother.
 She confided: "I just wish that now the two of them can go back to school.
-Even though my eyesight is weak, I can still find a way to sell them myself so that the little boy can go to school.
+Even though my eyesight is weak, I can still find a way to sell them so that the little boy can go to school.
 He is smart and loves to study.
-I'm just worried that I won't be able to pay the tuition.
-Well, I'm happy with how much I learn."
+I'm just worried that I won't be able to pay for his school fees.
+Well, I'm happy with how much he learns."

 Will there be "floating classrooms"?